apache/kyuubi/docs/deployment/kyuubi_on_kubernetes.md

 ## Requirements

-If you want to deploy Kyuubi on Kubernetes, you'd better have cognition upon the following things.
+If you want to deploy Kyuubi on Kubernetes, you'd better get a sense of the following things.

 * Use Kyuubi official docker image or build Kyuubi docker image
 * An active Kubernetes cluster